Our website is now open for orders that will ship January, February & March 2023.

 Raspberry, Canby

 Medium to large.
 Light red berry.
 Firm, sweet and excellent for fresh use or freezing.
 Vigorous canes.
 Moderate winter hardiness.
 Likes cooler summers.
 Nearly thornless at harvest heights.
 High level of virus and aphid immunity.
 Zones 4 to 9.
 Ripens in June.
-Potted.
+POTTED.

 Raspberry, Caroline

 Fall bearing red raspberry with exceptional flavor.
 Very good yields and tolerant of phytophthora root rot.
 Widely adaptable.
 Great performer for commercial and home gardens.
 Hardy to zone 4.
-Potted.
+POTTED.

 Raspberry, Raspberry Shortcake